January 10, 2022

 - ASIC will look to provide relief or wavers from regulatory requirements, where warranted.

 - While ASIC will maintain its enforcement activities, it will focus on action that prevents immediate consumer harm, illegal conduct and time-critical matters.
-It recognises that there may be some changes to the timing and process of investigations to take into account the impact of COVID-19.
+It recognizes that there may be some changes to the timing and process of investigations to take into account the impact of COVID-19.

 China Securities Regulatory Commission (CSRC)The CSRC has been slow to comment on issues surrounding COVID-19.
 However, ‘as economic and social life gradually normalizes in China’ it has now issued a statement regarding its policy priorities following the outbreak.